Language of instruction

 Exchange deadlines

-May 31 for Semester 1 of the following year.
+Close: 31 May (for Semester 1 of the following year)

-October 31 for Semester 2 of the following year.
+Close: 31 October (for Semester 2 of the following year)

 Accommodation

 On-campus housing is not guaranteed for exchange students, due to limited availability.
 The housing options vary each semester depending on availability.
 There are, however, numerous housing options, both on- and off-campus, available to international students.
-Information regarding on-campus accommodation options can be found on Northeastern University's housing and residential life webpage.
+Information regarding on-campus accommodation options can be found on Northeastern University's housing and residential life webpage

 Cost of living